Star of Love: Critical reception

-The album scored a 6/10 on Any Decent Music's reviews aggregator, with 12 independent reviewers.
+The album scored a 6/10 on AnyDecentMusic?'s reviews aggregator, with 12 independent reviewers.
 Caitlin Welsh of The Brag called the album "exhaustingly dull" and "trying too hard to fit into every possible current genre".
 Alex Hoban of NME was equally critical: "With Delorean doing the same thing right now so much better, favouring Crystal Fighters would be like being handed an LCD Soundsystem record and chucking it to listen to Hadouken!."

 The album received a few positive reviews.
 Josh Holliday of Virgin Media gave the album a 10/10, and called it "an eclectic barrage of contrasting, and often cacophonously clashing genre combinations...it's this constant flittering and fidgeting between reality and surrealism, fact and fiction, British and Basque that propels Crystal Fighters into mythical realms".
 Stephen Jones of the British newspaper Metro also praised the album: "On paper, Crystal Fighters' self-produced 'fast dance music', melding Basque folk instruments and thumping electro punk pop with lyrics from singer Laure's grandfather's addled writings, sounds like a disaster.
 In reality it works."
 James Hull of The AU Review was "thrilled" with the limited edition album and "its smile inducing sounds."

 On 8 August 2011, BBC 6 Music listed Star of Love as an Album of the Day.